madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 ./rabbitmqadmin list bindings
 ```

-- `list queues` displays all queues along with the number of messages currently stored in each queue.
-- `list exchanges` lists all exchanges and their types, allowing verification of correct exchange configuration.
-- `list bindings` shows how exchanges, queues, and routing keys are connected.
+The `list queues` command displays all queues along with the number of messages currently stored in each queue.
+The `list exchanges` command lists all exchanges and their types, allowing verification of correct exchange configuration.
+The `list bindings` command shows how exchanges, queues, and routing keys are connected.

-**Output shows:**

-- notifications exchange of type direct
-- whatsapp.notifications durable queue
-- Correct routing key binding (whatsapp)
-- Zero or more queued messages

-Confirms topology correctness before consuming messages.
+The output shows the `notifications` exchange of type `direct`, the `whatsapp.notifications` durable queue, correct routing key binding (`whatsapp`), and zero or more queued messages.
+This confirms topology correctness before consuming messages.

 ```output
 > ./rabbitmqadmin list queues name messages